-- Skipping the coffee: Whether you’re avoiding caffeine in early pregnancy or just lost your taste for the stuff thanks to a food aversion, simply fill a coffee travel mug with water.
-You need to stay hydrated, anyway — and your coworkers will be none the wiser you’re actually skipping your morning joe.
+- Skipping coffee: Whether you’re avoiding caffeine in early pregnancy or just lost your taste for the stuff, thanks to a food aversion, simply fill a coffee travel mug with water.
+You need to stay hydrated, anyway — and your coworkers will be none the wiser that you’re actually skipping your morning joe.

-- Food aversions: If you can’t stand the break room thanks to all the smells wafting from the fridge and microwave, pack your lunch in a cooler or lunch box with reusable ice packs.
+- Food aversions: If you can’t stand the break room because of all the smells wafting from the fridge and microwave, pack your lunch in a cooler or lunch box with reusable ice packs.
 And if you don’t have a private space to eat at your desk, find a bench outside.
-You’ll not only get a break, but some fresh air, too.
+You’ll not only get a break but some fresh air too.

 - Extreme fatigue: The typical mid-afternoon fatigue is even more brutal when you’re pregnant.
 Use your afternoon break to take a quick walk outside.
-The fresh air and light exercise can help give you a boost of energy that can perk you right up.
+The fresh air and light exercise can help give you a boost of energy to perk you up.

 - Pregnancy nausea: If you’re struggling with morning sickness or pregnancy nausea, keep palatable snacks in your desk at work to keep your stomach from fully emptying, or suck on pregnancy pops throughout the day.

 Tips for Announcing Your Pregnancy at Work

 When you’re finally ready to spill the beans, here are some tips on how to do it well.